Refugee resettlement is an internationally-agreed framework, which aims to provide a pathway to safety and a durable solution for refugees.

 It is also one of the few safe and orderly ways for refugees to come to Europe.
 It therefore remains a large focus for the IRC in the EU against rising humanitarian crises around the world.

-Over 2 million refugees are in need of resettlement today.
+2 million refugees are estimated to be in need of resettlement today.
 However current pledges fall short of this need.
 In 2022, EU states resettled only 16,695 refugees - only 1.1% of global needs.